 So, the question isn’t whether a particular garment or household textile can be “washed”.

 The real question is whether it should be “washed”.

-Should you wet clean your Armani navy wool suit as a matter of routine?
+Should you wet clean your Stefano Ricci navy wool suit as a matter of routine?

 What constitutes an unusual circumstance?

-In these 3 examples, some form of wet cleaning will probably be required to remove the stain, the odor or both.
-The suit should then be hang dried, blocked to original size, hand ironed inside and out, dry cleaned and hand ironed ibnt nnnnttntttnside and out once more.
+In these 5 examples, some form of wet cleaning will, most definitely, be required to remove the stain, the odor or both.

 Wet cleaning is a process that might appeal to those who are